Marcus Forss

 Forss is a graduate of the West Bromwich Albion academy and after transferring to Brentford B in 2017, he was promoted into the first team squad in 2018.
 Following four seasons with Brentford, Forss transferred to Middlesbrough in 2022.
-Forss made his international debut for Finland in November 2020, at the age of 20.
+Forss made his international debut for Finland in November 2020 and was a member of Finland's Euro 2020 squad.

 Club career

 Early years

 A forward, Forss began his career in his native Finland with spells at FC Ruskon Pallo, TuWe and the FDS-Suomi football school.
 At age 13, he moved to England to join the academy at Premier League club West Bromwich Albion and progressed to sign a two-year scholarship deal in 2015.
 He was called into the U21 squad for two EFL Trophy matches in the first half of the 2016–17 season and made one appearance, with a start in a 2–0 group stage defeat to Gillingham on 8 November 2016.
 Forss was released when his scholarship ended in May 2017.